2bndy5/CirquePinnacle/docs/API/python.rst

     .. py:method:: write(data: int) -> int

         Add data to the buffer for a write operation.

-        .. note:: Data is not actually sent until :py:meth:`endTransmission()` is called.
+Data is not actually sent until :py:meth:`endTransmission()` is called.

         .. warning::
             This implementation uses an internal buffer that allocates 32 bytes.
 If more than 32 bytes are added to the internal buffer, then all bytes in excess are dropped.